 Coronavirus (CoV) is the family name for a type of virus that causes a range of respiratory infections in humans.
 Most coronaviruses are very benign and are responsible for mild symptoms like those associated with the common cold.
 A few coronaviruses, however, are much more dangerous and cause severe symptoms, including death.
 Some more serious coronaviruses include Middle East Respiratory Syndrome coronavirus (MERS-CoV) and SARS-CoV.

-The coronavirus currently in the news is Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), and it first emerged in Wuhan, China, on December 31, 2019.
+The coronavirus currently in the news is Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), and it was first reported in Wuhan, China, on December 31, 2019.
 The disease it causes is known as COVID-19.

 Why is COVID-19 so dangerous?